 When asked about his vision for Lifeline he said, "To see Jesus Christ honored and lifted up as people are discipled to Him."

-In Addition, Rev. Bills and his wife Lisa are both sincere advocates for the widowed and orphaned and are currently preparing to start their journey as foster/adoptive parents.
+In Addition, Rev. Bills and his wife Lisa are both sincere advocates for the widowed and orphaned and are currently foster/adoptive parents.

 If you would like to know more about Rev. Bills, simply send him a note via the contact page or arrive on Sunday morning and meet him in person.